andreamiele/daily-coding-problem/AoC2022/README.md

 The goal of this calendar is skill-improving, self-teaching and the improvement of one's will to challenge.

 Private Leaderboard accessible via request.

+Top 976 on day 16 yuhu, first time being in top 1000.